 Not to mention, I loved that Vienna seemed more “real” to me than other popular cities.
 I went in July, so, of course, tourists mingled with the locals, but even Vienna’s “touristy areas” didn’t feel tacky and fake to me.
 It was a breath of fresh air.

-Let’s Talk About Travelling Alone in Vienna
+Your Guide for Travelling Alone in Vienna

 As you all know, I love chatting about solo travel on this blog.
 My mission is for even the quietest person to break free and go anywhere in this astonishing place that we call “our world.”